awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-startec2rescueworkflow.md

   Type: String

-  Description: \(Required\) Base64 encoded script to execute against the helper instance\.
+  Description: \(Required\) Base64 encoded script to run against the helper instance\.
 Use Bash if your source instance is Linux, and PowerShell if it is Windows\.
 + EC2RescueInstanceType

   Type: String